mhartington/mhartington.github.io/content/post/custom-decorators.md

 So the first `const` is creating `ngOnInit` and `ngOnDestroy` method on the class.
 We set these to `noop`s  so we they don't really step on users code.
 Then, we create a `symbolHandler` by passing the `method` to the `Symbol` function.
 Now we can manually call our method when we need to.

-After our `symbolHandler` we'll add two more functions, just to setup our event listeners.
+After our `symbolHandler` we'll add two more functions, just to set up our event listeners.

 ```js
 function addListener() {